Ongoing Projects

 Deformation and phase transformation kinetics of structural materials

 When steel austenite is continuously cooled from Ae3 temperature, plate-like or lath-like ferrite products usually form, which play important roles in determining the mechanical properties of low-carbon steels.
 For instance, coarse-grained WF or BF may form fracture initiation sites, reducing the fracture toughness of steels.
 In order to control the microstructures and mechanical properties of low-carbon steels, it is important to reveal the transformation mechanism of these microstructures.
-Examples of our in-situ observations of the transformation behavior can be found here.
+Using DHM, we have conducted in-situ observations of the transformation behavior, including the formation process and shape evolution of bainite variant pairs.
+These observations, combined with theoretical predictions, have provided new insights into the strain accommodation mechanisms during bainitic transformation, highlighting the importance of variant selection in controlling steel microstructures.

 Lath martensite has long been used as the primary phase for tool materials due to its exceptional combination of hardness and toughness, while recently it has been increasingly applied as one of the primary phases to enhance the strength of advanced high-strength steel (AHSS).
-This new interest in lath martensite has led to the need for better understanding of its plastic deformation behaviors, and a number of papers have reported its plastic deformation under different loading conditions.
-In our lab, various deformation behaviors of structural materials, not only steel but also Mg and Al alloys under different loading conditions has been analyzed through in-situ observation.
-Examples of such observation can be found here.
+This new interest in lath martensite has led to the need for a better understanding of its plastic deformation behaviors, and a number of papers have reported its plastic deformation under different loading conditions.
+In our lab, various deformation behaviors of structural materials, not only steel but also Mg and Al alloys under different loading conditions have been analyzed through in-situ observation.
+For instance, using in-situ electron channeling contrast imaging (ECCI), the dislocation motion was directly observed during the local deformation of lath martensite in low-carbon steel.
+These observations provided new insights into the plastic deformation mechanisms of lath martensite and demonstrated the effectiveness of ECCI in observing dislocation structures within bulk materials.

 Previous Projects